TCU-ClassifAI/classifAI-engine/docs/contribution/editing_docs.md

 * `mkdocs -h` - Print help message and exit.
 * `mkdocs gh-deploy` - Deploy to GitHub Pages

+mkdocs are automatically built and deployed to [GitHub Pages](https://tcu-instructional-ai.github.io/classifAI-engine/) using GitHub Actions.
+The configuration for this can be found in `.github/workflows/deploy_docs.yml`.

 ## Deploying to GitHub Pages

 To deploy the documentation to GitHub Pages, run the following command: